 - You have original files, not found everywhere, that stick to your business: your brand image is reinforced.

-- Beautiful images can bring you traffic via social networks.
+- Beautiful photos can bring you traffic via social networks and Google image search.

 Moreover, you don’t necessarily need to invest in a state-of-the-art digital camera.
 You do have a smartphone, don’t you?
 This should do the trick.